ChloeMiao99/Transformers_Final_Project/README.md

    - The feature differences are also logged, providing insights into why certain frames were chosen.

-### Challenges Addressed
-Traditional key frame detection often relies on handcrafted features, which are limited in their adaptability.
-This project leverages the power of Vision Transformers to learn robust, high-dimensional visual representations for detecting changes in a data-driven manner.

 ### Significance
 This approach demonstrates the power of Vision Transformers in video analysis tasks.
 By leveraging their ability to process high-dimensional representations and focus on areas of interest, this project provides an efficient and flexible method for detecting key frames, adaptable to a wide range of applications.